You cannot copy content of this website, your IP is being recorded

 How do dentists fix sleep apnea?

-Dentists have the ability to offer sleep appliances to their patients who may be suffering from sleep apnea.
+Dentists can offer sleep appliances to their patients who may be suffering from sleep apnea.
 These dental appliances can help them breathe easier, and have a better night’s rest.
 If you think you may be dealing with sleep apnea, contact Great Smiles Family Dentistry today!
+We are conveniently located at 4646 Nantuckett Dr Suite D, Toledo, OH 43623.
 We serve patients from Toledo OH, Oregon OH, Ottawa Hills OH, Perrysburg OH, Woodhurst OH, Sylvania OH, and Shoreland OH.